shspage/simple-svg-physics-runner/README.md

 ### ChangeLog
 #### v.1.0.2
 * Added a setting of upper limit of RGB values ​​to be considered as black.
 (AS_BLACK_THRESHOLD_RGB)
+* Illustrator: Added a function to connect objects in the vertical direction when the group name starts with "chain".

 #### v.1.0.1
 * A path is regarded as a circle if the difference between the width and the height and the difference between the circumference / area calculated from the width as the diameter and the actual value is less than the set value.